 It is also important to know that weather plays an important role.
 Cold air coming in through the combustion air vents can cool the coals or gas jets so you will need more fuel to get to your target temp.
 Hot air will have the opposite effect.

 Maintaining a temp also depends a lot on the ability of your cooker to retain heat.
-A Weber Kettle is thin metal and has much less heat holding capacity than a Big Green Egg which is made from thick ceramic.
+A Weber Kettle is thin metal and has much less heat holding capacity than a Big Green Egg that is made from thick ceramic.
 Wind and rain really cool the exterior of a thin walled cooker and can wreak havoc on you plans.

 Wind can also blow out a flame on a gas cooker, and if you're not paying attention, it might sit there, flame out, pumping gas into the cooking chamber for an hour.
 If you then discover the problem and hit the igniter, you will spend the night in the burn unit.

-Dry runs for gas and pellet grills
+Dry runs for gas grills

 3) Repeat the tests with a water pan as described in my article on the best setup for a gas grill.
 A water pan above the burners is a great way to stabilize heat and add humidity to the oven.
 Humidity alters heat transfer, dehydration of the food, and mixes with combustion gases and improves the flavor.
 If you have a gas grill with only one burner, you need to master this setup.
 But you should really consider upgrading to a multiburner grill.
 It gives you much more versatility.